| 2006 |

 | 2021 |

-MITF directly represses genes associated with the extracellular matrix, focal adhesion pathways, and EMT regulators (including CDH2) in melanoma cells; MITF knockdown increases focal adhesion points and produces a drug-resistant morphology similar to minimal residual disease cells. |
+MITF directly represses the expression of genes associated with extracellular matrix (ECM) remodeling, focal adhesion pathways, and EMT regulators such as CDH2 in melanoma cells.
+MITF knockdown increases the number of focal adhesion points, a feature of drug-resistant melanomas.
+These effects are reversible, consistent with the MITF rheostat model. |

 eLife |